won5830/BIOS270-AU25/Pipeline/Pipeline.md

 How could one add a differential expression analysis (DESeq2) step to the `rnaseq_pipeline_array_depend.sh` script such that DESeq2 runs only after all `salmon` jobs for all samples have completed?
 *(No code required - describe conceptually)*

+One would submit all salmon quantification jobs as a single SLURM job array, capture the array job ID, and then submit a separate DESeq2 job with a dependency on the successful completion of that array.
+Conceptually, this is done by using --dependency=afterok:<salmon_array_jobid> so that the DESeq2 step only starts after all salmon jobs for all samples have finished without errors.
 ---

 ## Nextflow Pipeline